Orka 2.4.x content

 When working with the Orka CLI or the RESTful API, users work in isolation even if they share the same Orka environment.
 As a result, in the CLI and the RESTful API, users have access only to the VM configurations and VMs they created themselves.

 Outside of the Orka CLI and the RESTful API, users can still utilize the VMs created by others in their shared Orka environment.
 Proper networking and VM configuration must be in place.

 In future versions of the Orka CLI and RESTful API, users with a sufficient role and permissions might be able to see and work with VMs created by others in their environment.

 By default, every VM deployed in Orka comes with 3 exposed ports: SSH, VNC, and the Screen Sharing port.

---ports flag).
+--ports flag during deployment).
 You need to map a free port from the node that hosts the VM to a free port on the VM.
 The port on the node will listen for requests and then forward them to the respective port on the respective VM.
-See Opening Additional Ports on a VM.
+See Forward Traffic to a Specific VM Port.

-If you need to open additional ports on an already deployed VM, you need to use Kubernetes Services to map the node's IPs and ports to the ports on your macOS VM.
+If you want to forward traffic to specific ports on an already deployed VM, you need to use Kubernetes Services to map the node's IPs and ports to the ports on your macOS VM.
 See Kubernetes Documentation: Defining a Service.